 Home improvement sector

-In this series, we’ll discuss how Home Depot and Lowe’s performed in the first three quarters of 2018.
-We’ll also discuss analysts’ expectations for 2018 and 2019.
-Finally, we’ll discuss analysts’ recommendations and valuation multiples for both of the companies.
+In this series, we’ll discuss how Home Depot and Lowe’s had performed in 2018.
+We’ll also cover analysts’ expectations and management’s guidance for 2019.
+At the end of this series, we’ll look at analysts’ recommendations and valuation multiples for both companies.

-First, we’ll discuss Home Depot and Lowe’s revenues in the first three quarters of 2018.
+First, we’ll discuss Home Depot and Lowe’s revenues in 2018 in the next part of this series.